 9. What can I do to improve my score?

 Credit scoring systems are complex and the credit scores used by creditors can vary greatly.
 If a factor changes, your score may change but the change can also be influenced by other factors.
 As you can see it can get quite confusing.
-What's important is the accuracy of the information found in your credit report.
+What’s important is the accuracy of the information found in your credit report.
 The information found in your credit report is what determines your credit score.
-Lots of negative information you're score will be low.
-There are ways for you to improve your score and a general tip won't address the uniqueness of your situation.
+Lots of negative information can lower your score.
+There are ways for you to improve your score and a general tip won’t address the uniqueness of your situation.
 However, companies like CreditRepair.com offer services to help with your specific credit report issues.